-The 2006 Employee Accreditation Survey indicated that 75% of those surveyed feel that the role of staff in shared governance is clearly stated and publicized.
-Furthermore, in thestudents were asked to rate (using a 7-point Likert scale) if there were sufficient opportunities to participate in governance activities.
-Students rated their satisfaction as 4.98, indicating that they are "satisfied" with their opportunities to participate in governance.
-(35)
+The College's employee survey indicated that 75% of those surveyed feel that the role of staff in shared governance is clearly stated and publicized.
+Furthermore, in another survey students were asked to rate (using a 7-point Likert scale) if there were sufficient opportunities to participate in governance activities.
+Students rated their satisfaction as 4.98, indicating that they are "somewhat satisfied" with their opportunities to participate in governance.